archmedian/policies/intl/privacy/regulations/index.md

 In the CCPA, there is an important distinction between what are referred to as “service providers”, “businesses”, and “third parties”.
 You can see how the regulation defines these words by visiting the California Attorney General’s website: https://www.oag.ca.gov/privacy/ccpa.

-Under the CCPA, {{ product_name }} is a “service provider.”
+Under the CCPA, {{ company_name }} is a “service provider.”
 That means when we process data you provide, we do so solely for the purpose you signed up for.
 Our business model is simple: we charge a recurring subscription fee to our customers.
 We do not sell personal information or use your data for any other commercial purposes unless with your explicit permission.

 The CCPA also grants residents of California with additional rights related to their information.
 We grant those rights to all of our customers and detail them in our Privacy policy.
 Our Privacy policy also explains the information we collect in order to provide our services and clearly lists the only times we access or share your data.